 Full achievement of RPS targets was estimated to result in the development of 25,000 additional megawatts of wind by 2025.
-Because of the magnitude of this development, assumptions regarding the cost and amounts of wind power available for development in each load-resource
+Because of the magnitude of this development, assumptions

-The amount of wind estimated to be available for development for each load-resource area was taken as the total from the Class 4, 5 and 6 supply curve blocks of the WTF assessment, less committed wind capacity, less the estimated wind capacity needed to support full achievement of RPS targets through the study period (assuming that the best resources are the first developed).
-The remaining capacity was assumed to be available for economically-driven resource development.
+The amount of wind estimated to be available for development for each load-resource area was taken as the total from the Class 4, 5, and 6 supply curve blocks of the WTF assessment, less committed wind capacity, less the estimated wind capacity needed to support full achievement of RPS targets through the study period (assuming that the best resources are the first developed).
+The remaining capacity was assumed to be available for economically driven resource development.
 The WTF report did not include Alberta, British Columbia or Baja California.
-Alberta was assumed to have wind resource development potential equivalent to Montana and BC, wind development potential equivalent to Oregon and Washington combined.
-Baja California was arbitrarily allocated 2000 megawatts of Class 5 wind.
+Alberta was assumed to have wind resource development potential equivalent to Montana, and BC, wind development potential equivalent to Oregon and Washington combined.
+Baja California was arbitrarily allocated 2,000 megawatts of Class 5 wind.

-The WTF supply curve costs were scaled to the wind power cost estimate appearing in the Council's Biennial Monitoring Report.
-The midpoint cost of the Class 6 supply block for Oregon (Appendix A of the WTF report) was assumed to correspond to the Biennial Monitoring Report estimate.
+The WTF supply curve costs were scaled to the wind power cost estimate appearing in the Council's biennial monitoring report.
+The midpoint cost of the Class 6 supply block for Oregon (Appendix A of the WTF report) was assumed to correspond to the biennial monitoring report estimate.
 The midpoint costs of the WTF Class 5 and Class 4 wind power supply curve blocks for Oregon were then scaled to the revised Class 6 value.
 The resulting costs were then assumed to apply to the respective supply curve blocks for all load-resource areas (this simplifying assumption will be revisited).